Fall Protection at the Top of the Quarry Face

 Inadvertent and Unauthorised Access

 It can be very difficult to prevent a determined intruder to the quarry, however the operator has a duty under regulation 34 of the Safety, Health and Welfare at Work (Quarries) Regulations 2008 to ensure that adequate precautions are taken to prevent unauthorised entry to the quarry including, where appropriate, the provision of barriers and that quarry boundaries are signposted and laid out so as to be clearly visible and identifiable.
-The operator must review the adequacy of boundaries and barriers designed to prevent unauthorised entry to the quarry and take appropriate action where there is evidence of unauthorised entry, in addition to this signage should indicate areas where there is a risk of falling or drowning.
+The operator must review the adequacy of boundaries and barriers designed to prevent unauthorised entry to the quarry and take appropriate action where there is evidence of unauthorised entry, in addition to this signage should indicate areas where there is a risk of falling or drowning

 Face Profiling and Surveying of Quarry Faces

 Where face profiling or surveying operations require a person to work at the top of a quarry face for any period of time then procedures must show how this is to be carried out safely.
-Although collective measures to prevent falls are preferable if access is only occasional and exposes an individual to the risk of falling then individual protection may be more appropriate.
+Although collective measures to prevent falls are preferable if access is occasional and only exposes an individual to the risk of falling then individual protection may be more appropriate.
 If the individual protection requires the use of a harness and a lanyard then

 - The lanyard must be adequately secured so that it can hold the weight of the person if they were to fall.